hackersatcambridge/intro-to-programming/workshop-2/README.md

 * Our snake is a bit tiny, and hungry.
 Let's make some food for it.
 I've said above that our snake body is going to be modelled by the number `1` and the food is going to be the number `2` in our game matrix.
 We want to just shove a `2` at a random position on the matrix.
 You've made the random number generator function, hopefully, if not, feel free to use mine at this point: [getRandomInt](#1).

 * We'll be implementing the `addFood` function at this point.
 You want to make sure you have the following: `row` and `col` indexes for your food.
+We will need these to make sure our food cell is not overlapping with our snake and also to actually add the food element to the matrix.

+* You can use the `addFoodToMatrix(foodPosition)` helper function, which takes, as before, a position object as an input, which has `'row'` and `'col'` keys.

+* Go ahead and call `addFood` inside _(yes, you guessed it)_ `startGame`, exactly after `this.initializeSnake()`

+**Checkpoint:** We should now be able to see the snake moving in all directions and also some red food popping up on the matrix.
+However, neither did out snake grow, nor did we make any extra food if our snake "ate" the existing food. **We need more!**

+* We've introduced a tiny problem here!
+If, by accident, we spawned our snake at the same position as we spawned our while randomly pressing `Reset` then our snake would not grow and no food would be added.
+We can take care or this by modifying `resetGame` a bit.
+Make good use of the existing: `clearPlayMatrix()` function or just clear it manually, if you feel like a challenge. _(For the second option, you will need the detour for from Step 2 above)_
 ### 7. Make snake grow when he eats food - 10 min
 ### 8. Make food reappear - 5 min
 ### 9. Implement game over - 10 min